 Each School has designated research study rooms for research students to use, in addition to University Open Access computer rooms and additional facilities in the Library.
-Please contact your Key Admin Contact or your Director of Studies for further information regarding the use and access of rooms within individual schools.
+Please contact your DofS for further information regarding the use and access of rooms within individual schools.